Shlomo Lahat: Military and political career

 Lahat served in the Haganah and then the Israel Defense Forces.
-While serving in the IDF, he studied law at Hebrew University of Jerusalem.
+During the 1948 Arab-Israeli War he served as an officer in the Givati Brigade, commanding a company in the battle for the Hulikat positions during Operation Yoav.
+While serving in the IDF, he studied law at Hebrew University of Jerusalem and attended the IDF's battalion commanders' school under Yitzhak Rabin.
 In 1956, he was the first Israeli officer to study at the U.S. Army Command and General Staff College at Fort Leavenworth, Kansas.
 Upon his return, he became an instructor at the IDF Command and Staff School.
 In 1959, he headed the Operations Branch of the General Staff Operations Department, transferring to the Armor Corps in 1962.

-In the Six-Day War he was appointed governor of East Jerusalem, and then head of the Central Command Staff with the rank of brigadier general.
-In 1969 he was appointed commander of the Armored Forces in Sinai.
-During the War of Attrition he was commander of operations at the Suez Canal.
-In 1970-1973, he served as chief of the Manpower Directorate.
+Following the Six-Day War in June 1967, Lahat was appointed military governor of East Jerusalem.
+In that capacity, together with his deputy Shmuel Elbek and Jerusalem mayor Teddy Kollek, he oversaw the demolition of the Mughrabi Quarter adjacent to the Western Wall to create the large prayer plaza used today.
+He then became head of the Central Command Staff with the rank of brigadier general.
+In April 1969, during the War of Attrition, he was appointed commander of the Sinai Division (the 252nd Division), and later commanded operations at the Suez Canal.
+In 1970–1973, he served as chief of the Manpower Directorate, retiring from the IDF in 1973 with the rank of major general (aluf).

 In February 1974, he became the eighth mayor of Tel Aviv, continuing his tenure until November 1993, when he was succeeded by Roni Milo.
 He was elected mayor as a member of the Likud.
+As mayor, he was credited with developing Tel Aviv's coastline and boardwalk and turning the beachfront into a leisure hub; the city's seaside promenade was later named "Lahat Promenade" (Tayelet Lahat) in his honor during his lifetime.
+He also promoted neighborhood-renewal projects and, more controversially, a school-integration program, and was criticized for running budget deficits to fund large municipal projects; the city was left with significant debts when he left office.